foreverfl/vscode/docs/azure/kubernetes.md

 ![Manifest example](images/kubernetes/manifest-example.png)

 Once your manifest file is ready, you only need one command to start a deployment.
-Open the **Command Palette** (`kb(workbench.action.showCommands)`) and run **Kubernetes: Create**.
+Open the **Command Palette** (`Ctrl+Shift+P`) and run **Kubernetes: Create**.
 It will deploy the application to your Kubernetes cluster and create objects according to the configuration in the open Kubernetes manifest file.

 ![Start deployment](images/kubernetes/start-deployment.gif)